Cumberland Cemetery

 Natural Burial Area

 Burials take place sequentially and graves are assigned following the cemetery layout plan once a death has occurred.
-This allows the landscape to be planted each year as burials take place.
+This allows the Village to plant native species of trees and plants as burials take place.
 Family and friends may participate in a graveside service through a funeral services provider or on their own.

 Staying true to the principles of natural burial, memorialization will take place on a common monument of black tusk basalt.